 Welcome to the UNC Press Virtual Exhibit for the Latin American Studies Association.

-Since we can’t be together at the conference, we’re bringing our book exhibit to you.
+In case you’re not traveling to the conference this year, we’re bringing our book exhibit to you.

-From virtually anywhere, you can browse our list of new and recent titles, chat with our editor Elaine Maisner, learn about our new books in our Envisioning Cuba and Latin America in Translation Series, and more.
+From virtually anywhere, you can browse our list of new and recent titles, chat with our editors Debbie Gershenowitz and Andreina Fernandez, learn about our new books in our Envisioning Cuba and Latin America in Translation Series, and more.

 All of our books (in fact, our entire site) are available now at our 40 percent LASA conference discount.
 Plus if your order totals $75, domestic U.S. shipping is FREE!
 Just use promo code 01DAH40 at checkout.